Bad Faith: The Way of the Cross in Our Time

 Joy as Resistance

-One of the themes that emerged was the role of joy in our resistance.
-As one of our facilitators noted, "Joy is resistance."
 For those of us from marginalized communities, embodying joy becomes "antithetical to what systems and structures want me to embody.
-They want me to feel defeated."
+They want me to feel defeated,” shared co-facilitator Rev. Javon Bracy.

-This wasn't about toxic positivity or prosperity gospel thinking, but about the radical act of maintaining hope and community connection even while holding righteous anger about injustice.
+This isn’t about toxic positivity or prosperity gospel thinking, but about the radical act of maintaining hope, community connection, and deep joy while holding righteous anger and prophetic action about injustice.

 Building Culture, Not Just Protesting It

 A key insight from our conversation was recognizing ourselves as "cultural workers"—people who build and shape culture through how we are in the world.
-This happens in small acts: learning service workers' names and acknowledging their humanity, practicing good democratic processes in our churches instead of fighting and name-calling, building social fabric in isolated communities.
+This happens in small acts: learning and using service workers' names as an act of humanity and calling out the sacred in them.
+Practicing good democratic processes in our churches instead of fighting and name-calling, so that we might bring these honed skills into our workplaces, community groups, and political work.
+Building social fabric in an age of hyper-isolation through relationships, gatherings, step-by-step community-building.

 Stories were shared about simple but effective organizing efforts in conservative communities—creating coordination between scattered groups, building relationships with neighbors, and meeting practical needs in isolated areas.

-The recent addition of Crossroads Church in Fort Collins to our UCC conference was offered as an example—a congregation that lost thousands of members when they chose LGBTQ+ inclusion, then spent years finding a denominational home that matched their evolved values.
+The recent addition of Crossroads Church in Fort Collins to the United Church of Christ was offered as an example.
+Crossroads is an evangelical congregation that lost thousands of members when they chose LGBTQ+ inclusion, then spent years finding a denominational home that matched their inclusive values, and where they could belong.

 Moving Forward Together